esnielsen/Lottia_range_expansion/README.md

 Download the Lottia gigantea reference sequence using NCBI RefSeq assembly code: GCF_000327385.1.
 Put in a directory called "03_genome".

-Now go into directory in this github repository called 'all_scripts'.
+Now go into directory in this github repository called 'Lottia_range_expansion/all_scripts'.
 Run the following bash scripts within this directory in this order (all of the outputs should feed as input files for the following step):

 *fastQC.sh* - Will run the program fastQC to give quality reports on raw reads.. this is done per individual fastq files